msirull/skynet/README.md

 Getting Started:<br>
 1) You'll need to have at least one domain in your AWS account.
 Just the hosted zone, nothing else.<br>
+2) Create an "endpoints" table in the region you're deploying to with a hash and range of "env" - "layer"
-2) Create a CloudFormation stack using the php-nginx.json template.<br>
+3) Create a CloudFormation stack using the php-nginx.json template.<br>
-3) It'll ask you for a few parameters.
+4) It'll ask you for a few parameters.
 If you just want to see how it works, you can put anything into the "branch", "repo", and "env" fields.
 You'll just only have the phptest.php file in the web root.
 You don't even need a Key Pair if you don't want.<br>
 - That's it!
 Give it a few minutes to get everything spun up and you should be able to go to: "subdomain.zoneapex/repo/env/phptest.php" (replace "repo" and "env" with the appropriate values)
 - You can also test that Skynet is responding by sending a POST to URL:1666/repo/env/update with any JSON or URL:1666/update for the edge layer (replace "repo" and "env" with the appropriate values)